Rajan316/deep-learning/Digit Recognition/README.md

 ### 1. [Digit recognition through static Images](./MNIST_detect)

 <img src="https://www.wolfram.com/language/11/neural-networks/assets.en/digit-classification/smallthumb_1.png" alt="neofetch" align="left" height="150px">
-The MNISt dataset is used to recognize digits. <br />
+The MNIST dataset is used to recognize digits. <br />
  <br /> In this project, we will have a glimpse into how MNIST data can be used to recognize images of digits using convolutional neural networks.

 ##### Click [here](./MNIST_detect) to go to Digit recognition through static Images case study.